 Jolie Andreatta: I was raised in Santa Barbara then Big Sur where I went to a one-room school, the 35 or so kids I grew up with are still to this day my best friends.
 One of those kids Josh Bliebtreu became a Cinematographer and introduced me to the business.

 TSL: That’s amazing about your friend Josh, you just never know where opportunity will come from.
-It’s truly amazing how things worked out for you to pursue work you are so gifted in.
-Were there any big hurdles or learning curves you had to overcome to pursue this work?
+It’s truly amazing how things work out for you to pursue work you are so gifted in.
+Are there any big hurdles or learning curves you had to overcome to pursue this work?

 JA: The only big hurdle that I faced was getting work.
 With no credits to your name it’s hard to get your foot in the door, but with luck and a prayer I did, and here I am.
 As far as learning goes each job has new horizons to push and people learn from.
 That keeps it exciting!

 TSL: Definitely, it can be hard just getting a chance to prove what you can do to build a body of work that people will respect.
-You’ve done this so incredibly well and have really established yourself as someone whose work is easily recognizable.
+You do this so incredibly well and have really established yourself as someone whose work is easily recognizable.

 Your impeccable costuming work on Suits has become iconic.
 In fact, this past September saw the close of the Paley Center’s Suits Farewell Exhibit you curated.
 What did it mean to see your work on Suits honored in this way?